This site is pop-up and cookie free!

 The 20th century and beyond

-Although there is still a definite concentration of Doodsons in the North West of England, there has been quite a dispersion, in particular to Eastern Australia, where quite a few families settled.
-There are still Doodsons in the USA, though as the numbers are pretty low I can only assume they changed their names (as many immigrants to the US do), and given the difficulty people have in pronouncing or spelling it maybe they were right to do so.
+Although there is still a definite concentration of Doodsons in the North West of England, there has been quite a dispersion, in particular to eastern Australia, where quite a few families settled in New South Wales.
+There are Doodsons in the USA.
 One unusual family in Canada originates from a settler who actually changed his name to Doodson, for reasons that are lost in the mists of time!

 The development of the Internet has made it far easier to track down people called Doodson.
 Many references are to Mike Doodson, who has been a correspondent on motor racing (F1 in particular) for many years.
 Others are to Arthur Doodson, who did pioneering work in tide prediction and whose works are still used in modern oceanography.
-There's an insurance company, Arthur Doodson Ltd (now simply called the Doodson Insurance Group), and many other Doodsons.
+There's an insurance company, that used to be called Arthur Doodson Ltd (no relation to the oceanographer Arthur Doodson.
+This company is now simply called the Doodson Insurance Group), and many other Doodsons.
 Facebook, the social web system, has literally hundreds of people called Doodson, from all over the place.